Arthur van Dijk

-Arthur van Dijk (born 1963) is a Dutch politician.
-He has served as the King’s Commissioner of North Holland since 7 January 2019.
+Arthur van Dijk (born 3 February 1963) is a Dutch politician who has served as the King's Commissioner of North Holland since 2019.
+He is a member of the People's Party for Freedom and Democracy (VVD).

 Career

 Dijk attended Leiden University, where he studied tax law.
 He worked many jobs at the ministries of Finance and Justice.
 Later, he was an alderman in Haarlemmermeer.